MegharanBasith/Document4x/src/assets/Documents/Agent-Contract/AGC-Agent & Contract.md

 > ## **[Agent](#agent-contract)**

-  - **Agent Create -** The User can create the Agent list here by getting agent details from the live data.
+  - **Agent Create -** The User can create the Agent list here.

 > ## **[All Contract](#agent)**

-  - **Contract Create -** User can create new contract with contract template and also can `view all contracts` in the table without any status priorities.
+  - **Contract Create -** User can create new contract with contract template and also can `view all contracts` in the table without any contract status priorities.
 Here user can view all the contracts and its details.

 > ## **[Contract](#all-contract)**